shu69bham/dotnet-interview-preparation/README.md

 Responsible for loading and running .NET application, garabage collection, execution and maintaining parallel threads, etc

+Linking of different dlls is also done by CLR as and when needed while program execution.

 ### 'ADO.NET' -

 Used for connecting to databases.
 ORM tools like Nhibernate use ADO.NET internally to interact with database.